mia-platform/console-mcp-server/README.md

 ## Local Development

 To help with the development of the server you need Node.js installed on your machine.
-The reccomended way is to use a version manager like [nvm] or [mise].
+The recommended way is to use a version manager like [nvm] or [mise].

 Once you have setup your environment with the correct Node.js version declared inside the `.nvmrc` file you can run the following command: